kamilburda/gimp-export-layers/index.md

 Support
 -------

-You can report issues, ask questions or request new features on the [GitHub issues page](https://github.com/khalim19/gimp-plugin-export-layers/issues).
+You can report issues, ask questions or request new features on the [GitHub Issues page](https://github.com/khalim19/gimp-plugin-export-layers/issues).